 - Before leaving your country, confirm that your passport and visa are still valid for entry into the United States (U.S.).
-The passport should be valid for at least six months from the date of your entry and remain valid throughout your time in the U.S. - Check to see that your visa accurately reflects your correct visa classification. - Students and exchange visitors entering the U.S. for the first time under their respective non-immigrant visa classification may only be admitted up to 30-days prior to the program start date. - Be sure to carry a printed version of your immigration document (I-20 or DS2019), your original current passport, and your admission or invitation letter in your carry-on luggage, along with financial support documentation (if different than invitation/admission letter). - Make sure you are in contact with the Office of Global Engagement at UNMC: www.unmc.edu/global.
+The passport should be valid for at least six months from the date of your entry and remain valid throughout your time in the U.S. - Check to see that your visa accurately reflects your correct visa classification - Students and exchange visitors entering the U.S. for the first time under their respective non-immigrant visa classification may only be admitted up to 30-days prior to the program start date.
+Note: Always ensure that you do not arrive before your EARLIEST ADMISSION DATE listed in your I-20. - Be sure to carry a printed version of your immigration document (I-20 or DS2019), your original current passport, and your admission or invitation letter in your carry-on luggage, along with financial support documentation (if different than invitation/admission letter). - Make sure you are in contact with the Office of Global Engagement at UNMC: www.unmc.edu/global.